Guide to Playground Funding

 The London Marathon Charitable Trust primarily provides capital funding for building or facilities projects that inspire increased participation in physical activity, sport or play.
 The trustees make decisions four times throughout the year.

 The Morrisons Foundation is funded by a number of revenue streams and is the chief recipient of the money generated through the sale of carrier bags in Morrisons stores in England.
-Their aims are to make a positive difference to people living in England, Scotland and Wales through community groups, charities and other bodies committed to creating a positive difference to people in their community.
+Their aims are to make a positive difference to people living in England, Scotland, and Wales through community groups, charities and other bodies committed to creating a positive difference for people in their community.

-The National Lottery funds projects in the arts, sports heritage, charity, voluntary, health, education and environmental sectors.
-Each projects makes a real difference to lives and communities across the UK.
+The National Lottery funds projects in the arts, sports heritage, charity, voluntary, health, education, and environmental sectors.
+Each project makes a real difference to lives and communities across the UK.

 The One Family Foundation helps fund community projects that matter to their customers.
-It also lends a financial helping hand to customers or their loved ones in times of need, up to £25K !average £SK).
+It also lends a financial helping hand to customers or their loved ones in times of need, up to £25K!
 School projects that have been successfully funded through the ‘Community Awards’ programme have included outdoor play spaces.

-This includes support for capital developments at education establishments particularly where community use is encouraged, projects for young people with special needs, informal community-based education activities including youth training and projects which encourage links between the family and school.
-For more information visit the website:
+This includes support for capital developments at education establishments, particularly where community use is encouraged, projects for young people with special needs, and informal community-based education activities, including youth training and projects, which encourage links between the family and school.
+For more information visit the website.